Trump's New Tone Wins Praise, But Only For 24 Hours

 We should start an immediate investigation into @SenSchumer and his ties to Russia and Putin.
 A total hypocrite! pic.twitter.com/Ik3yqjHzsA— Donald J. Trump (@realDonaldTrump) March 3, 2017

-"One of Donald Trump's greatest weaknesses is that he's such a good counter-puncher, he often hits himself," said Ari Fleischer, who was George W. Bush's White House spokesman.
+"One of Donald Trump's greatest weaknesses is that he's such a good counterpuncher, he often hits himself," said Ari Fleischer, who was George W. Bush's White House spokesman.

 Fleischer thinks Trump would be better off focusing on his own economic agenda rather than responding to every critic.